<< Click to Display Table of Contents >>

 For example, if Copy Mode is set to Pull and the install files are on a network drive, the best way to give the PDQDeployRunner service access to the network drive is to configure the Repository using a UNC path rather than a local mapping.
 This avoids all potential problems.

 Similarly, if you need to create printers, instead of using PDQ Deploy, use the Active Directory Group Policy wizard to install the printer when the user logs on to his or her local workstation.

-PDQ.com is a trademark of PDQ.com Corporation.
-All other product and company names are the property of their respective owners.
+Admin Arsenal is a trademark of Admin Arsenal, Inc. All other product and company names are the property of their respective owners.